Adjunct professor in the New York University School of Law, LL.M. (tax) program

 Shane is a member of the Executive Committee of the Tax Section of the New York State Bar Association.
 He has written articles on corporate tax issues for the New York State Bar Association (NYSBA), the Practicing Law Institute, and New York University Institute on Federal Taxation, and he regularly presents at external conferences for various organizations, including the American Bar Association, Practice Law Institute, and the Tax Executive Institute.

-Shane McCarrick is a Special Counsel in the Office of Associate Chief Counsel (International), Branch 4.
+Shane McCarrick is a Special Counsel in the Office of Associate Chief Counsel (International).
 He specializes in the taxation of cross-border mergers, acquisitions, and other restructurings, as well as dual consolidated losses and the hybrid mismatch provisions.
 He has been working in ACCI since 2011.
 Mr. McCarrick received his Juris Doctor, magna cum laude, from George Mason University School of Law and his Bachelor of Arts degree in economics and political science from Hood College.

 Thomas Humphreys is a partner in Mayer Brown's New York office and a member of the Tax Transactions & Consulting practice.
 He has extensive experience with the tax aspects of capital markets transactions; financial instruments; real estate investment trusts; mergers and acquisitions; bankruptcy and reorganization; tax controversy, including transfer pricing; and international transactions.
 Thomas also works with investment banks and issuers on developing new financial products.